diogosq/ggwave-kotlin/README.md

 # ggwave-kotlin

-ggwave-kotlin is a Kotlin/Android library that provides a JNI wrapper for the [GGWave](https://github.com/ggerganov/ggwave) C++ library, enabling data-over-sound communication in Android applications.
-It allows you to encode and decode short messages using sound waves, supporting a variety of protocols (audible, ultrasound, etc.) and sample formats.
+ggwave-kotlin is a Kotlin/Android library that provides a JNI wrapper for the [GGWave](https://github.com/ggerganov/ggwave) C++ library, enabling data-over-sound communication in Android applications using FSK-based transmission protocol implemented by ggwave.
+It allows you to encode and decode short messages using sound waves.

 ## Implementation
 - Use `GGWaveWrapper` for direct JNI access to GGWave functions